Investment Commentary-Q4 2020

 Looking Forward

 Brexit and US politics have thus receded as sources of acute market risk (although they are by no means completely settled).
 Coronavirus is, unfortunately, still very much with us and is still the most obvious source of portfolio risk as we head further into 2021.
-The other main source of risk at present is the extreme optimism being shown in certain parts of the market, an optimism that might well reverse for other reasons.
+The other main source of risk at present is extreme optimism, which is shown in certain parts of the market, an optimism that might well reverse for other reasons.

 Covid 19 death Toll